-Dr. Evan Jewell is a scholar of ancient Rome and the Mediterranean more generally.
 Originally from Sydney, Australia, he made his way to New York City, where he gained his PhD in Classical Studies at Columbia University, including a research year in Rome, Italy.
-Most recently, Dr. Jewell taught at Georgetown University, before coming to Rutgers University – Camden in the Fall of 2020.
+Dr. Jewell taught at Georgetown University before joining the history department at Rutgers University – Camden in the Fall of 2020.
 He is currently at work on a monograph tentatively entitled, Youth and Power: Acting Your Age in the Roman Empire, 149 BCE – 68 CE.
 He has also excavated at the Villa Adriana, Italy, as a member of the Columbia University APAHA excavations, and maintains a strong interest in Roman art and archaeology, as well as Latin literature and epigraphy.
 He is a member of the steering committee for the Gender Studies program and co-directs the Rutgers – Camden History Club.
 For the 2022-23 academic year, he will be the Andrew W. Mellon Foundation Rome Prize fellow in Ancient Studies at the American Academy in Rome.